MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 - Check license assignment for users

-- Understand the Teams admin center and it’s menus
+- Understand the Teams admin center and its menus

 - Install the Teams PowerShell module and explore its cmdlets